 Quebec’s Charter of human rights and freedoms

 Act respecting the protection of personal information in the private sector and the Act respecting Access to documents held by public bodies and the Protection of personal information

-This law covers privacy in the workplace, for example, the kind of personal information employers can gather on their employees and how they can gather and use this information.
+These two laws cover privacy in the workplace, for example, the kind of personal information employers can gather on their employees and how they can gather and use this information.